Skip to main content

 Summary of broadband development in Malta

-The Malta Diġitali 2022-2027 focuses on the transformation that is required through the digital aspect, aiming at a better society and a thriving economy.
+The Malta Diġitali 2022-2027 strategy focuses on the transformation that is required through the digital aspect, aiming at a better society and a thriving economy.

 National broadband strategy and policy